 Have you used our online ordering system before?
 It's quick and easy!
 Follow along with our step-by-step video guide on how to order your Routine Drinking Water Profile online.
 Once you're ready to go, click the yellow "Order Online" button.

-The New Zealand Drinking Water Standards are the government issued regulatory requirements for the consumption of drinking water.
+The Drinking Water Standards for New Zealand are the government issued regulatory requirements for the consumption of drinking water.

 Drinking water quality will vary greatly depending on rainfall run-off and the land use of the surrounding catchment.
-It is always advisable to check whether your drinking water meets the requirements of the New Zealand Drinking Water Standards.
+It is always advisable to check whether your drinking water meets the requirements of the Water Services (Drinking Water Standards for New Zealand) Regulations 2022.
 This is especially important as water quality is largely impacted by the local environment and can be impacted by contaminants such as nitrates and E. coli.

 The Routine (Basic) Water Profile includes the following: